Azure/azure-powershell/documentation/migration-guides/Az.4.1.0-migration-guide.md

 The property `PortalUrl` of type `Microsoft.Azure.Commands.OperationalInsights.Models.PSWorkspace` has been removed.

 ### `Get-AzOperationalInsightsLinkTarget`
-The cmdlet `Get-AzOperationalInsightsLinkTarget` has been removed.
+The cmdlet `Get-AzOperationalInsightsLinkTarget` was not supported by SDK anymore and has been removed.

 ### `Get-AzOperationalInsightsWorkspace`
 The property `PortalUrl` of type `Microsoft.Azure.Commands.OperationalInsights.Models.PSWorkspace` has been removed.